EASS-HIT-PART-A-2022-CLASS-II/NBA_Statistics/README.md

   ## Features ##
   Using the website ,you be able to get information about statistics in the NBA

-  -get state about team
+🔹get state about team

-  -get state about player
+🔹get state about player

-  -get state about state
+🔹get state about state

-  -get state about games
+🔹get state about games